Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/03-secret-store/2-azure-key-vault-secret-store-code.md

 ## Step 2: Use the secret in the application `FineCollectionService`

-1. Open the file `FineCollectionService/src/main/java/dapr/fines/fines/DaprCalulator.java` in your code editor, and inspect it
+1. Open the file `FineCollectionService/src/main/java/dapr/fines/fines/DaprCalulator.java` in your code editor, and inspect it.

 1. It implements the `FineCalculator` interface, which is used by the `FineCollectionService` to calculate the fine for a car.
 The `FineCalculator` interface has a method `calculateFine` that takes the `excessSpeed` as input and returns the amount of the fine as output.
 If the excess speed is too high, it return `-1`.